 We rely on information systems and networks, including the internet, to conduct and support our business.
 Some of these systems and networks are managed by third parties.
 We use these systems and networks to record, process, summarize, transmit and store electronic information, and to manage or support our business processes and activities.
 We have implemented measures intended to secure our information systems and networks and prevent unauthorized access to or loss of sensitive data.
 However, these measures may not be effective against all eventualities, and our information systems and networks may be vulnerable to hacking, human error, fraud or other misconduct, system error, faulty password management or other irregularities.
 Cybersecurity threats are increasing in frequency, sophistication and severity.
 We experience cybersecurity threats from time to time, and expect to continue to experience such threats in the future.
 To date, we have not experienced a material cybersecurity incident.
-Security breaches or intrusion into our information systems or networks or the information systems or networks of the third parties with whom we do business pose a risk to the confidentiality, availability and integrity of our data, and could lead to any one or more of the following: the compromising of confidential information; manipulation, unauthorized use, theft or destruction of data; product defects or malfunctions; production downtimes and operations disruptions; litigation; regulatory action; fines; and other costs and adverse consequences.
-The occurrence of a security breach or an intrusion into an information system or a network, or the breakdown, interruption in or inadequate upgrading or maintenance of our information processing software, hardware or networks or the internet, may adversely affect our business, reputation, results of operations and financial condition.
+Security breaches or intrusion into our information, availability and integrity of our data, and could lead to any one or more of the following: the compromising of confidential information; manipulation, unauthorized use, theft or destruction of data; product defects or malfunctions; production downtimes and operations disruptions; litigation; regulatory action; fines; and other costs and adverse consequences.
+The occurrence of a security breach or an intrusion into an information system or a networks or the internet, may adversely affect our business, reputation, results of operations and financial condition.